alfo/ResearchWebsite/research/OnePageDesigns/programminglogic.md

    - Email: r.hirsch@cs.ucl.ac.uk
    - Description: Prof. Hirsch's main research area is logic and mathematical foundations.
 A particular interest of his is logical algebra.

-3. Dr. James Brotherston
+3. Dr James Brotherston
 <img: ucl_researcher_3>
    - Reader in Logic and Computation
    - Programming Principles, Logic and Verification Group
    - Email: j.brotherston@cs.ucl.ac.uk
-   - Description: Also involved in verification, Dr. Brotherston is an expert in logic.
+   - Description: Also involved in verification, Dr Brotherston is an expert in logic.